-- a) Turn off the mobile phase flow. - b) Allow detector gas only to flow for few minutes (30minutes is recommended) to drain the evaporation tube and detection chamber. - c) Turn off the gas supply if desired at the source or close the detector gas valve (see section 3.2.2.h). - d) Power off the detector (if desired).
+- a) Before shutting down the system, the detector should be cleaned (flushed with a small amount of fresh solvent) for few minutes in order to ensure good performances.
+Then turn off the mobile phase flow. - b) Allow detector gas only to flow for few minutes (30minutes is recommended) to drain the evaporation tube and detection chamber. - c) Turn off the gas supply if desired at the source or close the detector gas valve (see section 3.2.2.g). - d) Power off the detector (if desired).